cvmfs/doc-cvmfs/cpt-releasenotes.rst

 worker nodes first and gradually ramp up once the new version proves to work correctly.
 Please take special care when upgrading a client in NFS mode.

 For Stratum 0 servers, all transactions must be closed before upgrading.
-After the software upgrade, the directory layout on the release manager needs to be adjusted by a call to ``cvmfs_server migrate`` for each repository.

-For Stratum 1 server, there should be no running snapshots during the upgrade.
+For Stratum 1 servers, there should be no running snapshots during the upgrade.
+After the software upgrade, both stratum 0 and 1 servers require doing ``cvmfs_server migrate`` for each repository.

 **Note**: if the configuration of the Stratum 0/1 server is handled by a configuration management system (Puppet, Chef, ...), please see Section